 In lots of homes, your thermostat partners with your HVAC system to maintain one temperature.

 Smart HVAC vents grant much greater and more fine-tuned control, such as:

 - Detecting when someone is in a room through motion or proximity sensors.

 - Establishing different temperatures on a room-by-room basis.

-4 Benefits of Using Smart Vents
+Four Advantages of Installing Smart Vents

 2. They Work with Other Smart Home Technology